 Despite this, if your school does calculate class rank, your rank will likely be fairly important to your colleges.
 Even with its drop in importance over the past decade, 63% of schools still consider class rank moderately or considerably important.

 Several additional factors can influence your chance of getting accepted to college.
 These factors vary with different schools, but here are some of the most common ones:

 - Supplemental essays: Some schools might ask you to supply a supplemental essay detailing why you want to attend this particular school (we call this a “Why This College” essay).

 - Portfolio: A portfolio is generally only required if you’re applying to an art-oriented program or school.
-For example, Champlain College in Vermont requires portfolios for undergraduate applicants in certain BS and BFA programs.

 - Interview: Not many schools require interviews, but those that do want to see that you’re enthusiastic about the school and are as strong a candidate in person as you are on paper.
 Most Ivy League schools require evaluative interviews, while other selective schools might require or strongly recommend them.

 - Legacy: Many schools, such as Harvard and Brown, will take into consideration whether you are a legacy student.
 (In most cases, "legacy" means that one or both of your parents attended the school for undergrad.)
 Legacy can be a tipping factor for schools trying to decide between two equally qualified candidates.

 - Ethnic background: Many schools practice affirmative action and will therefore take into account your racial and/or ethnic status with the intention of increasing student diversity.